theianmay/nutricue-ai-site/README.md

 The website comprehensively covers NutriCue AI's capabilities including:

-- **Barcode Scanning** with multi-scan batch processing
+- **AI-Powered Reminder Creation** with natural language processing
-- **Offline-First Operation** using local SQLite database
-- **Location Tracking** with optional GPS integration
-- **Digital Approvals** featuring PDF generation and signature capture
+- **Photo-Based Reminders** using camera integration for supplement identification
+- **Smart Scheduling** with recurring patterns (daily, weekly, custom times, intervals)
+- **Offline Mode** with local pattern matching for basic reminder functionality
+- **Notification System** with comprehensive scheduling and iOS/Android optimization
-- **Data Import/Export** with CSV/JSON validation and round-trip compatibility
+- **Subscription Management** with free tier limits and premium features
-- **Audit Trail** system with barcode-based persistence
 - **Cross-Platform** React Native and Expo implementation

 ## Technical Documentation

 The architecture section provides detailed insights into:
-- Technology stack selection and rationale
+- AI integration with OpenAI services and offline fallback systems
-- State management strategy with multi-layered approach
+- State management with Zustand stores for reminders and AI conversations
-- Database design with SQLite v3 schema
+- Local storage with AsyncStorage and SQLite for reminder persistence
-- Security considerations and performance optimizations
+- Notification scheduling with platform-specific optimizations
+- Subscription management with RevenueCat integration
-- Testing strategy and build pipeline
+- Testing strategy with Jest and comprehensive test coverage

 ## Purpose